 Important: Underage gambling is illegal and both operators and legal guardians may be held liable for it.
 Check the legal gambling age in your province to make sure your gambling is not breaking the law.

-Signs of problem gambling or gambling addiction include:
+Signs of gambling problems or gambling addiction include:

 - Lying about your gambling habits to friends and family